Employee Management

 In Step 4 of the employee creation form, you can set a precise geographic location for each team member.
 Click the Open Location Search button to launch the interactive location picker.
 There are three ways to set a location:

-- Text search - Type a city name, street address, or landmark into the search field.
-The system uses Nominatim geocoding to resolve the query and returns a full address including city, country, and street details.
+1. Text search - Type a city name, street address, or landmark into the search field.
+Belvak looks up matching places and returns address details such as city, country, and street when they are available.

-- Click the map - Click anywhere on the interactive map to drop a pin at that position.
-The resolved address updates automatically based on where you click.
+3. Click the map - Click anywhere on the interactive map to drop a pin at that position.
+When you save the employee, Belvak stores the coordinates with the resolved address.

 The map defaults to a Beirut-centered view when no location has been set.
 Once saved, the employee's detail drawer displays a read-only map with the pinned location, giving you a quick visual reference without needing to open the edit form.